wallacebrf/IPsec-Reverse-Proxy/README.md

 I tried setting up a NGINX reverse proxy but could not get it to work with the ports 500 and 4500 used by IPsec.
 I was able to get the NGINX reverse proxy to work with HTTPS traffic which means I could use my Fortigate SSL-VPN.
 However SSL-VPN has been having a lot of vulnerabilities lately and so I have moved entirely to IPsec.

 Due to NGINX not working, I stumbled upon the SOCAT Linux utility.
 The socat utility is a relay for bidirectional data transfers between two independent data channels.
-Refer <a href="https://www.redhat.com/sysadmin/getting-started-socat">HERE</a> for more information on SOCAT.
+Refer <a href="https://www.redhat.com/sysadmin/getting-started-socat">HERE</a>, <a href="https://stuff.mit.edu/afs/sipb/machine/penguin-lust/src/socat-1.7.1.2/EXAMPLES">HERE</a>, <a href="http://www.dest-unreach.org/socat/doc/socat.html#EXAMPLES">HERE</a>, or <a href="http://pwnwiki.io/#!persistence/multi/socat.md">HERE</a> for more information on SOCAT.

 <p align="right">(<a href="#top">back to top</a>)</p>